Can I take a class even if I’m not a member?

 Can I teach a class at Make Santa Fe?

-We always welcome inquiries from potential new instructors and for new classes.
-As part of our mission, we hold classes not only to teach fabrication skills but also to help artisans make a living from their craft.
+We welcome inquiries from potential new instructors and for new classes.
+As part of our mission, we hold classes to teach fabrication skills and help artisans make a living from their craft.
 If you have an art or craft you love and a passion for teaching, we would love to help you share it.
-If you like to teach a class or hold a workshop please fill out our Class Proposal Form.
+Please complete our Instructor Application if you would like to teach a class or lead a workshop.

 Are there opportunities to volunteer?

 Yes.
-Regular Volunteers can offset the cost of membership by volunteering their time, energy, and knowledge of specific tools.
-We seek enthusiastic members who can volunteer in 3-hour increments for myriad projects.
-Volunteers who accrue 12 hours of work, will earn one month of membership.
+Regular volunteers can offset the cost of membership by donating their time, energy, and expertise with specific tools.
+We seek enthusiastic members who can volunteer in 3-hour increments for a variety of projects.
+Volunteers who accrue 12 hours of work will earn one month of membership.
 (Note: this rate is subject to change without prior notice.)
-If you are interested in becoming a volunteer, please start by reading our Volunteer Job Description and completing our Volunteer Application.
+If you are interested in volunteering, please complete our Volunteer Application.

 What if I can’t afford a membership?